-The mental health network sets the priorities and areas of work to develop and improve services in Greater Manchester, Lancashire and South Cumbria.
+The mental health network sets the priorities and areas of work to develop and improve services in Greater Manchester and East Cheshire.

 It is led by senior clinicians, supported by the strategic network team, and is overseen by the Mental Health Steering Group made up of commissioners, service providers, patients, carers and members of the public.